efuzy/efuzy/docs/src/pages/start/upgrade-guide.md

 The iOS theme is no longer available, BUT as you will see, it's also not necessary anymore:
 * There are examples in the docs of how to make different components look and feel like iOS
 * You can hook into `$q.platform.is.ios` to help you in setting component props differently
-* The new components are very easy to customize (much easier than in Legacy Quasar)
+* The new components are very easy to customize (much easier than in Legacy Efuzy)

-### Quasar CLI
+### Efuzy CLI

-- To create a new project use `quasar create` instead of `quasar init`
+- To create a new project use `efuzy create` instead of `efuzy init`
 - The `--theme, -t` option is no longer available as a build option.
-- `quasar describe` was added for command-line help with Quasar components, etc.
+- `efuzy describe` was added for command-line help with Efuzy components, etc.
-- `quasar inspect` is a new option to see generated Webpack config.
+- `efuzy inspect` is a new option to see generated Webpack config.
-- `quasar ext` is a new option for management of Quasar App Extensions.
+- `efuzy ext` is a new option for management of Efuzy App Extensions.
-- `quasar new plugin ...` is now `quasar new boot ...`
+- `efuzy new plugin ...` is now `efuzy new boot ...`

 ### Build Output